sparsetech/pine/docs/1-tree-construction.md

 - The `DOCTYPE` tag is ignored
 - The input is expected to be valid HTML5

 The parser supports the complete set of more than 2100 HTML entities such as `&quot;` as well as numeric ones (`&#34;`).
-These entities can be decoded using the function `HtmlHelpers.decodeEntity`.
+These entities can be decoded using the function `HtmlHelpers.decodeEntity()`.
+If you would like to decode a text that may contain such entities, you can call `decodeText()` instead.

 ## XML
 XML has slightly different semantics with regards to self-closing tags.
 The following example is valid XML, but would yield a parse error when parsed as HTML: